catalyst/moodle-tool_excimer/README.md

 This plugin does also not aim to be a full Application performance management(APM) solution such as New Relic.
-But if you don't have or cannot afford an APM this plugin should be another great tool to in your tool box.
+But if you don't have or cannot afford an APM this plugin should be another great tool to have in your tool box.

 ## Installation